 More often than not, people don’t realize they’ve been a victim of fraud or a scam until it’s too late.
 We’ve got you covered, though!

-Our Nationally Certified Credit Counselors share their insight on everything you need to know about financial fraud including the different types, a list of tips to help you prevent it, and more.
+Our Nationally Certified Credit Counselors share their insight on everything you need to know about financial fraud including the types of fraud, a list of tips to help you prevent it, and more.

 What exactly is financial fraud?